 i.
 The mycelium is a complex of several filaments called hyphae (singular, hypha).
 New hyphae generally arise from a germinated spore.
 The germinated spore puts out a germ tube or tubes which elongate to form hyphae.
 These hyphae form a tangled mass or tissue like aggregation.

-Fig.2: Rhizopus stolonifer
+Figure 2.2: Rhizopus stolonifer

-Source: Retrieved from the Backyard Nature Website at File://G:\Bread Mold Fungus, Rhizopus Stolonifer.htm.
+Source: Retrieved form Backyard Nature Website at at file//G\Bread mold fungus, Rhizopus stolonifer.htm

 In some fungi, protoplasm streams through hyphae uninterrupted by cross walls, these hyphae are called coenocytic or aseptate.

-The hyphae of others have cross walls called septa (s. septum) with either single pore or multiple pores that enables cytoplasmic streaming.
+The hyphae of others have cross-walls called septa (singular: septum) with either single pore or multiple pores that enables cytoplasmic streaming.
 These hyphae are termed septate.
 Summarily, hyphae can be said to occur in three forms: